NxPKG/khulnasoft-docs/content/dns/dns-firewall/_index.md

 When a DNS query for your domain takes place:

-1. Queries go to the Cloudflare data center that is closest to the website visitor.
+1. Queries go to the Khulnasoft data center that is closest to the website visitor.
 This is determined by the location of the DNS resolver.
-2. Cloudflare tries to return a DNS response from cache.
+2. Khulnasoft tries to return a DNS response from cache.
-3. If the response is not available in cache, Cloudflare queries the upstream authoritative nameservers.
+3. If the response is not available in cache, Khulnasoft queries the upstream authoritative nameservers.
-4. After returning the response from the nameservers, Cloudflare temporarily caches it for subsequent DNS queries.
+4. After returning the response from the nameservers, Khulnasoft temporarily caches it for subsequent DNS queries.

 ---